Social Sciences

 Requirements for the Divisional AOC in Social Sciences

 Course requirements for the Social Sciences Area of Concentration include: one introductory and two or more advanced courses and/or tutorials in at least three social science disciplines.
 This would mean a minimum of nine courses or tutorials in the social sciences.
 A Social Sciences AOC also involves a senior thesis that uses social scientific research methods.
-Students are encouraged to familiarize themselves with the various methodologies employed by social scientists.
+Students are encouraged to familiarize themselves with the various methodologies employed by social scientists and, where possible, to take a research methods course in one of the fields most appropriate to their eventual thesis projects.

 Representative Senior Theses in Social Sciences